saurabhshivpuje/QMAD/README.md

 ---

 ### Citation
-For academic use, please cite our work as mentioned in the related paper *Designing variational ansatz for quantum-enabled simulation of non-unitary dynamical evolution- an excursion into Dicke supperradiance.*
+For academic use, please cite our work as mentioned in the related paper *Designing variational ansatz for quantum-enabled simulation of non-unitary dynamical evolution an excursion into Dicke supperradiance.*

 Feel free to reach out with any questions, suggestions, or contributions!